Yolean/kubernetes-kafka/README.md

-# Kafka as Kubernetes PetSet
+# Kafka as Kubernetes StatefulSet

 Example of three Kafka brokers depending on five Zookeeper instances.